poretsky/youtube-dl-emacs/README.md

 ## Limitations

-While youtube-dl supports a large number of video sites, this package only supports YouTube videos.
-This keeps things simple, and YouTube is really the only video hosting site with enough content worthy of using a video download manager.

 To display the size and progress, this package relies on a specific output format from youtube-dl.
-Using an external downloader (`--external-downloader`) breaks this, as can mucking around too much with the command line switches (`youtube-dl-arguments`).
+Using an external downloader (`--external-downloader`) breaks this, as can mucking around too much with the command line switches.

 [yt]: https://rg3.github.io/youtube-dl/